jalevitt/EEG-LLAMAS/README.md

 # RTEEG-fMRI
 A toolbox for real-time processing of EEG and EEG-fMRI data.

-The goal is to enable neuroffedback experiments using EEG-fMRI by removing BCG and Gradient artifacts in real time.
+The goal is to enable neurofeedback experiments using EEG-fMRI by removing BCG and Gradient artifacts in real time.
 BCG artifacts are removed using a unique Kalman filter based algorithm.